cjalmeida/gamma-config/docs/environment.md

 !> We recommend you adding `*.local.*` to your `.gitignore` file

-!> With native environment specific support, the need for environment variables in parameterization is minimized, prefer directly writing YAML config instead.
+!> With built-in support for environment specific configuration, the need for environment variables in parameterization is minimized, prefer directly writing YAML config instead.

 Secrets and credentials are another thing.
 Due to their sensitvity, even during development, you **should never commit credentials to Git repo**!
 In this particular